Delve into the fascinating world of Botany in this introductory course and enjoy the opportunity to get hands-on with flowering plants.

-As you become familiar with the features of plants from a range of different species, your confidence and ability in using field guides and identification keys will grow.
+As you become familiar with the features of plants from a range of different species, your confidence and ability to use field guides and identification keys will grow.

 This course will cover: